simp/simp-doc/docs/glossary.rst

    APL
    Automatic Parameter Lookup
-      A method where Puppet automatically looks up class parameters in :term:`Hiera` using the fully-qualified name of the parameter.
+      A method where Puppet automatically looks up :term:`class` parameters in :term:`Hiera` using the fully-qualified name of the parameter.

       See: `Looking up data with Hiera <https://puppet.com/docs/puppet/latest/hiera_automatic.html#puppet-lookup>`__